 Meanwhile, the current Rainforest Alliance and UTZ programs will continue to run in parallel as the transition across to our new standard takes place.

 The first concrete benefit for companies of our merger is the merging of our chain of custody certification processes.
-Announced in December of last year, this step allows companies to purchase both UTZ certified and Rainforest Alliance certified ingredients while only having one Chain of Custody certificate in place for either one of the current programs.
+This step allows companies to purchase both UTZ certified and Rainforest Alliance certified ingredients while only having one Chain of Custody certificate in place for either one of the current programs.
 Although this means that companies still need to comply with the rules of both certifications, including seal use, they only have to be audited and licensed one time for both certifications, saving both time and money.
 This is a benefit for companies already working with both certifications, as well as for those currently working with one that wish to start working with the other too.

 5. Marketing support: adding value to your business